Big Button - Part 9 - Rust Development Workflow

 1. Using your IDE, make some changes to the code or project configurations.

-2. Monitor if those changes raised any warnings or errors in the bacon terminal.
+2. Monitor if those changes raised any Rust warnings or errors in the bacon monitoring terminal.

-3. In second terminal used for flashing and running code, run the following:
+3. In the second terminal that is used for flashing and running code, run the following to build, flash, and run the code:

 Terminal window